7RU7H/CTFs/HackTheBox/Retired-Machines/Absolute/Absolute-Helped-Through.md

 Learnt:
 - [tron for Cleaning you Windows](https://github.com/bmrf/tron)
 - `grep -B $LinesBefore -A $LinesAfter `
+- `ntpdate -s` multiple times to be very very safe!
+	- Actually over and over and over again
 Beyond Root:
 - Silver, Golden, Diamond and Sapphire Tickets
 - Author and manage a Azure Policy for Kerberos and research that
 - Make a DC for a Vulnerable machine I want to make - plus the:
-	- Docker containerise windows work station and kubernetes a web app for Vulnerable machine I want to template out and make
+	- Docker containerise windows work station and Kubernetes a web app for Vulnerable machine I want to template out and make
 	- Windows Privilege Escalation HTB academy for Workstation

 Twinned with [[Response-Helped-Through]]